8BitJustin/R-R-Pizza-Website/README.md

 11/29/2017:
 Added Parallax.js file/script to main file.
 Applied to Specials section thus far.
 Also added rounded borders to About images.

+11/30/2017:
+Started adding menu items and pizza table to Menu section.